 Here are some situations where Travelex could cover a loss due to the virus:

 Travelex’s most comprehensive trip policy, Travel Select, offers the following coverages.
+Terms and conditions apply.

 The Travel Basic trip policy offers the following: